 You know, when you think about it, what you're doing isn't getting the relief you need--only little bits, but mostly you keep feeling awful.
 How about if you try something different?
 It could hardly be worse than this, and might be better.
 Are you willing to try doing something different than what you normally rely on to cope?

+I'm not so worried about the way my body would look after pills, I just don't want my arms over there and my head over here.
 I have family, I know my mom loves me, but the crap in my head is not caring about that.
 I know she needs my support cause she is dealing with cancer, but if I send her the letter I wrote, I think she'd be OK.
 I am living with my aunt, cousin and her 3 kids.
 I guess they love me, but most of the time I don't think so.
 They constantly tell me that I don't do anything but stay in my room and throw it in my face.
 I tried to talk to my cousin about my depression (not the suicide part) and we had a fight and she just threw it right back in my face.
+I have tried so many things, I guess I could try something different.
+I am in such a rut right now that nothing could make it much worse.

 I'm not sure why, but I am having major anxiety over what you might suggest as a "different" way of dealing with things.
 My heart feels like it is pounding out of my chest and I can't swallow.
 UGH I HATE THIS!